shellqiqi/nju-network-labs/content/ch00/prerequisites.md

 You will use it to inspect your network setting up by Mininet, and test the function of your device written in Switchyard.
 We also have a small practice of Wireshark in our manual.

 [Wireshark User’s Guide](https://www.wireshark.org/docs/wsug_html/) is a verbose document about Wireshark but We **do not** recommend it.
 So sometimes the offical document is hard for user to get started.
 You can find many blogs writing about how to use Wireshark.
-Read them instead.
+Read them instead or the first search result in Google [here](https://www.howtogeek.com/104278/how-to-use-wireshark-to-capture-filter-and-inspect-packets/).

 We expect that you will cost an afternoon on this.